Manfred, Clark reach framework: 60 games, full prorated pay - WHIZ News

 Both sides would contribute jointly to initiatives for social justice.

-Players with so-called split contracts, who get paid at a lower salary rate when sent to the minor leagues, would not have to repay the advance they already have received: $16,500, $30,000 or $60,000, depending on their contract.
+Players with so-called split contracts, who get paid at a lower salary rate when sent to the minor leagues, would not have to repay the advance they already have received: $16,500, $30,000 or $60,000, depending on their contract, for a total of about $33 million.

 MLB considers it a framework for each leader to sell to each side.
 The union did not comment.